Neproxx/ID2223-LikeItOrNot/README.md

 - `sentiment_negative_mean`: The mean of the negative sentiment of the most recent top posts in the subreddit.
 - `sentiment_negative_stddev`: The standard deviation of the negative sentiment of the most recent top posts in the subreddit.
 - `sentiment_negative_median`: The median of the negative sentiment of the most recent top posts in the subreddit.
+- `sentiment_negative_80th_percentile`: The 80th percentile of the negative sentiment of the most recent top posts in the subreddit.
+- `sentiment_negative_20th_percentile`: The 20th percentile of the negative sentiment of the most recent top posts in the subreddit.
 - `sentiment_neutral_mean`: The mean of the neutral sentiment of the most recent top posts in the subreddit.
 - `sentiment_neutral_stddev`: The standard deviation of the neutral sentiment of the most recent top posts in the subreddit.
 - `sentiment_neutral_median`: The median of the neutral sentiment of the most recent top posts in the subreddit.
+- `sentiment_neutral_80th_percentile`: The 80th percentile of the neutral sentiment of the most recent top posts in the subreddit.
+- `sentiment_neutral_20th_percentile`: The 20th percentile of the neutral sentiment of the most recent top posts in the subreddit.
 - `sentiment_positive_mean`: The mean of the positive sentiment of the most recent top posts in the subreddit.
 - `sentiment_positive_stddev`: The standard deviation of the positive sentiment of the most recent top posts in the subreddit.
 - `sentiment_positive_median`: The median of the positive sentiment of the most recent top posts in the subreddit.
+- `sentiment_positive_80th_percentile`: The 80th percentile of the positive sentiment of the most recent top posts in the subreddit.
+- `sentiment_positive_20th_percentile`: The 20th percentile of the positive sentiment of the most recent top posts in the subreddit.
 - `embedding_description`: The embedding of the description of the subreddit.
 Obtained with [sentence-transformers/paraphrase-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/paraphrase-MiniLM-L6-v2).

 ## Training Pipeline